Carucage

-The taxable value of an estate was initially assessed from the Domesday Survey, but other methods were later employed, such as valuations based on the sworn testimony of neighbours or on the number of plough-teams the taxpayer used.
+The taxable value of an estate was initially assessed from the Domesday Survey, but later methods included valuations based on the sworn testimony of neighbours or on the number of plough-teams the taxpayer used.
 Carucage never raised as much revenue as other taxes, but nevertheless helped to fund several projects.
 It paid the ransom for Richard's release in 1194 after he was taken prisoner by Leopold V, Duke of Austria; it covered the tax John had to pay King Philip II of France in 1200 on land he inherited in that country; and it helped to finance Henry III's military campaigns in England and on continental Europe.

 Carucage was an attempt to secure new sources of revenue to supplement and increase royal income in a time when new demands were being made on royal finances.
-Although derived from the older danegeld, carucage was an experiment in revenue collection, but it was only levied for specific purposes, rather than as a regularly assessed tax.
-Also new was the fact later collections were imposed with the consent of the barons.
+Although derived from the older danegeld, carucage was an experiment in revenue collection, levied only for specific purposes rather than as a regularly assessed tax.
+Also new was the fact that later collections were imposed with the consent of the barons.
 However, the main flow of royal income was from other sources, and carucage was not collected after 1224.

 Background

-In medieval England there was no clear separation between the king's household and the treasury.
+In medieval England, there was no clear separation between the king's household and the treasury.
 The main sources of royal income were the royal estates, feudal rights (such as feudal aids or feudal reliefs, which derived from the king's position as a feudal overlord), taxation, and fees and other profits from the judicial courts.
 In 1130, the records of revenues paid into the treasury show that about 40% came from royal estates, 16% from feudal rights, 14% from taxes, and 12% from the judicial courts.
 By 1194 revenue from the land came to about 37% of the total, (Note: This includes the revenues that the sheriffs collected from the shires, the farm of the shire, which included not only taxes but also rents and other payments from the king's lands.) about 25% came from feudal rights, taxation raised about 15%, and income from judicial sources about 11%.
 (Note: The numbers do not add up to 100% exactly because of rounding and because a few sources of income do not fit into the above categories.
 These include income from the royal forests and money gained from the Jews in England.)